benmaier/tacoma/README.md

 Note that a C++11-compiler has to be installed on the system before installing `tacoma`.

+## Packages not installed during installing

+The following packages are not installed during installation with `pip` since they're only required for drawing and drawing is not essential.
+If you want to use `tacoma.drawing`, please install

+    matplotlib
+    networkx
+    python-louvain (community)

 ## Examples

 Check out the [sandbox directory](https://github.com/benmaier/tacoma/tree/master/sandbox]).